Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Your dog can pick up ear mites just playing with others at the dog park and a lot of time they are not even noticed until quite far along.
-Most vets will prescribe chemicals to kill the mites, and a steroid to keep her from itching, but there are quite a few things that can be done at home.
+Your dog can pick up ear mites just playing with others at the dog park, and a lot of time they are not even noticed until quite far along.
+Most vets will prescribe chemicals to kill the mites and a steroid to keep your dog from itching, but the easiest and most effective treatments can be started at home.

-This is pretty hard to diagnose at home.
-If you do not have a vet available, you can remove some of that black waxy material from the ear and put it on a wet paper towel.
+- If You Can't Go to the Vet: If you do not have a vet available, you can remove some of that black waxy material from the ear and put it on a wet paper towel.
 That black material is blood, so the paper towel should turn red around the wax.

 You are not obligated to purchase medication!
 You can use plain vinegar and water to loosen up the dried blood in the ear before using the treatment suggested below.

-2. I have also heard about people just using corn oil but the olive oil works well so I have never had to use this alternative.
+I have also heard about people just using corn oil, but the olive oil works well, so I have never had to use this alternative.
 Olive oil is also a better moisturizer and may actually improve healing of the skin.

 Are There Other Alternatives to Treat Mites at Home?